-I remember that I have made this recipe for the first and only time, when we were waiting for a guest.
+I remember that I have made this recipe for the first and only time in London, when we were waiting for a guest.
 This chicken Veronique seemed tasty, exquisite and elegant for a party.
 And it proved it was.
 I found it in “Good Housekeeping All Colour Party Cookbook” 1992.
 I really love this recipe.
 It is fit for a king and I would eat it often.
 If you really want to make an impression on somebody, try this out for a romantic dinner or not.
 And prepare your nose and your tongue for an indulgence.
 Because you’re worth it!

 - 50 g (2 oz) butter